Zorlin/magic-glass-legacy/README.md

 IRC
 ---
-You can find us on IRC at #lookingglass on irc.freenode.net.
+You can find us on IRC at #getglass on irc.freenode.net.
 The IRC channel is a good place to get help or discuss development of Looking Glass.
 However, as Looking Glass is not currently in wide distribution, the Gitter channel at the top of this README will be more helpful to you.

 Project Details
 ===============

 License
 -------
-looking-glass and looking-glass-secrets are made available under the MIT license.
+magic-glass and magic-glass-secrets are made available under the MIT license.
 See the [LICENSE](LICENSE) file for details.

 Branch Info
 -----------